Codecademy/docs/sklearndecisiontrees.md

 ## Computer Science

-Sklearn demonstrates machine learning by using computer science languages such as Python.
-Python is a type of computer science language that is very popular in the computer science world.
-Machine learning is also a branch of computer science and it ideally falls under the same category.
+Sklearn demonstrates machine learning by using programming languages such as Python.
+Python is a type of language that is very popular in the computer science world.
+Machine learning is a branch of computer science and it ideally falls under the same category.

 ## Machine Learning